Step One: Be prepared for immigration procedures on arrival

 From Heathrow airport

-Please remember- if you are arriving at Heathrow on Saturday 14th or Sunday 15th September there will be a FREE bus service running to the Mile End campus.
-You will be able to book this service at the end of July.
+Please remember- if you are arriving at Heathrow on Saturday 16th or Sunday 17th September there will be a FREE bus service for new students running to the Mile End campus.
+You will be able to book this service here: BOOK NOW.

 If you are arriving before or after this weekend, you will need to make your own arrangements for travel from the airport.
 The cheapest way to get to the Mile End campus from Heathrow airport is to use the London Underground.
 Take the Piccadilly Line eastbound to Hammersmith.
 Change train at Hammersmith and take the District Line eastbound to Stepney Green.
 Please see above for directions from Stepney Green station to the Mile end campus.